-That life-ruling anxiety is more closely aligned with anxiety disorders.
-As the National Institute of Mental Health says, “anxiety disorders involve more than a temporary worry or fear ….
+The life-ruling version of anxiety is more closely aligned with anxiety disorders.
+According to the National Institute of Mental Health, “anxiety disorders involve more than a temporary worry or fear … .
 The anxiety does not go away and can get worse over time.”
 There are many different types of anxiety disorders, but on a broad level, an anxiety disorder happens the moment anxiety takes over your life and keeps you from successfully navigating work, relationships, and life goals.

 Financial stress and anxiety

-Introduce money into the emotional well-being equation, and invariably things can get a lot more complicated.
-According to the American Psychological Association, money is a leading cause of stress among Americans.
-And it has consistently topped the list since the association’s Stress in America™ survey began tracking stress in 2007.
+Introduce money into the emotional well-being equation and invariably things can get a lot more complicated.
+According to the American Psychological Association, money is a leading cause of stress among Americans.1

 So how does financial stress lead to real, overbearing anxiety that, left unchecked, could hurt your overall health?